hmm5/VariousDanmakuScripts/README.md

 twitch-chat.lua is for playing twitch VOD recorded chat

 ykdlchatbeta4 is a wrapper that runs ykdl and chatlogbeta.
-If you type "ykdlchatbeta4 <a huya or douyu url>" it will begin recording both the video and logging the cat to a file chatlogcolor.lua is used by mpv to play back the log files recorded by ykdlchatbeta4.
-If "ykdlchatbeta4 -p mpv <a huya or douyu url>" is used, mpv loading chatlogcolor will look for log file in /tmp/ playing a live stream with chat
+If you type "ykdlchatbeta4 [a huya or douyu url]" it will begin recording both the video and logging the chat to a file.
+It needs danmaku and ykdl. chatlogcolor.lua is used by mpv to play back the log files recorded by ykdlchatbeta4.
+If "ykdlchatbeta4 -p mpv [a huya or douyu url]" is used, mpv loading chatlogcolor will look for log file in /tmp/ playing a live stream with chat

 Thanks to https://github.com/morrah/mpv-twitch-chat-irc/ and https://codeberg.org/jouni/mpv-twitch-chat/commits/branch/master